PERSUE-Lab-ASU/cse467/about.md

 ## Project milestones

-You will complete the project in multiple milestones, and each milestone will be graded *independently* of the other parts.
+You will complete the project in multiple milestones, and each milestone will be graded *independently*.
 ### Written Proposal (5 pts)
 Submit a short (3-page max) research proposal.
 At a minimum, it must contain the following sections:
 - Project title, names of the team members
-- A short description (~half page) of the research (basically summarizing the paper)
+- A short description (~one page) of the research: what are the research questions, and how they will be answered?
-- Any other planned enhancements to the original paper (for bonus points, see below).
+- Any other planned enhancements (for bonus points, see below).
 - Collaboration plan and timeline: How will the workload be distributed?
 Which team member(s) will work on what part?
 An estimated timeline of when different parts will be completed.

 ### Proposal presentation and Q&A (5 pts)
+In class presentation of the proposal.
+Main evaluation criteria include understanding of the problem and the soundness of the planned methodology.

 ### Intermediate project report (10 pts)
 Provide a progress report with intermediate results. <ins>The report must show the completion of at least 30% of what you had proposed to do</ins>.
 Report components: